 Over the next four years, LOC continued to increase in membership and grow in faith through a variety of ministries, including Bible studies, support groups, music ministries, family ministry, and intentional outreach into the communities of the greater St. Cloud area and beyond.
 God blessed the church tremendously throughout these years of growth, and by the end of 1997 the church was experiencing significant facility growing pains.
 Again, Laborers for Christ were called upon to help the church build the next phase of its facility, and in March of 1999 Cana Hall and other educational space was built.

-Love of Christ is a “church planting church,” which means we believe one of the best ways to reach people with the gospel of Jesus is to start churches.
+As a church plant itself, Love of Christ believes one of the best ways to reach people with the gospel of Jesus is to start churches.
 With that in mind, in 2001 LOC planted a new church in Avon, MN – SonRise Lutheran Church.
-LOC is again looking to start other Christian communities in the central Minnesota area.

 In the summer of 2003, LOC broke ground on its third building phase – its most expansive and largest undertaking.
 This building project doubled facility space and is most noticeable from the outside by the blue-roofed Sanctuary and education wing.
 The Sanctuary holds 450 people, and the education wing has over ten classrooms.
 All of this space is put to use on a regular basis as LOC continues to grow through weekly activities and a large Sunday morning worship attendance.

 As well as building on, LOC committed to support Prince of Peace Lutheran School (POP) which is next door to our current location.
 POP is a K-8 parochial school striving to establish a lifetime educational ministry for children and their families based on the gospel of Jesus Christ focusing on academic excellence and service to our community.
 Other Lutheran congregations in the St. Cloud area also support POP.